Best Pillow for a Bulging Disc in the Neck

 4

-• The D-Core pillow is a cervical support pillow that is extra firm.
+• The D-Core pillow is an extra-firm cervical support pillow.

-• It is s standard size and ideal for back sleeping when you have a Bulging neck disc.
+• It is a standard size and ideal for back sleeping when you have a Bulging neck disc.

 • The pillow supports your neck and helps to align the spine.